Ng-Kai-Huat-Jason/FED_GenshinPromo_website/README.md

 ## Features
 - Feature 1: Provided users with a Trailer of "Genshin Impact" latest event and showcase some characters.
 - Feature 2: Provided users with hyperlinks to "Genshin Impact" socials in the footer.
+- Feature 3: Event details page to show the events for that update.
-- Feature 3: Product page to allow logged in users to order "Genshin Impact" products which will be send to a database after checkout.
+- Feature 4: Product page to allow logged in users to order "Genshin Impact" products which will be send to a database after checkout.
-- Feature 4: Users can create and log in to the page to access checkout feature in the Product Page and also the Free Reward Page.
+- Feature 5: Users can create and log in to the page to access checkout feature in the Product Page and also the Free Reward Page.
-- Feature 5: Free Reward Page contains a quiz which provides a discount to logged in users after completion.
+- Feature 6: Free Reward Page contains a quiz which provides a discount to logged in users after completion.
+- Feature 7: When Users create an account, they will automatically recieve a tier(Bronze) and get increase their tier by the number of checkouts they do , 5 for Silver , 10 for Gold.
+This will give them a discount of 5 dollars and 10 dollars off respectively.

 ## Technologies Used